Drug Enforcement Administration: Aviation Division

-The DEA Aviation Division or Office of Aviation Operations (OA) (formerly Aviation Section) is an airborne division based in Perot Field Fort Worth Alliance Airport, Texas.
-The current OA fleet consists of 106 aircraft and 124 DEA pilots.
+The DEA Aviation Division is headquartered at the Aviation Operations Center at Perot Field Fort Worth Alliance Airport in Fort Worth, Texas.
+The division has approximately 135 Special Agent/Pilots and 100 aircraft, including airplanes and helicopters, with personnel and aircraft located in the United States, the Caribbean, Central America, and South America.

 The DEA shares a communications system with the Department of Defense for communication with state and regional enforcement independent of the Department of Justice and police information systems and is coordinated by an information command center called the El Paso Intelligence Center (EPIC) near El Paso, Texas.